 Affiliate marketing is one of the fastest-growing online business models.
-Try typing any product name followed by the word “review” in Google, and I bet you’ll find at least a few blogs full of affiliate content.
+Try typing any product name followed by the word “review” in Google, and I bet you’ll find at least a dozen blogs full of affiliate content.
 In fact, thousands of web properties rely solely on this type of content to monetize their traffic.

 And it’s no surprise – a high-quality product review is one of the easiest ways to make affiliate sales.
 Wju are they so lucrative and how to create one for your website?